 General Assessment Guidance: Under the current 1115 Waiver agreement The Michigan Department of Health and Human Services (MDHHS) requires a standardized assessment for individuals with substance use disorders.
 Minimum requirements for a standardized (research-based, tested and validated) assessment is one that is multi-dimensional, provides a Diagnostic and Statistical Manual based diagnosis, an ASAM level of care placement output and be validated for the age of the consumer.
-MDHHS has approved ASAM Continuum as the sole SUD biopsychosocial assessment tool for use with adolescents.
+MDHHS has approved ASAM Continuum as the sole SUD biopsychosocial assessment tool for adults.
+The GAIN I Core has been selected as the SUD biopsychosocial assessment tool for use with adolescents.
 The ASAM Continuum and GAIN I